Asad-Zaidi/Gesture-Recognition/README.md

 # Hand Gestures Recognition

 This project demonstrates real-time Hand Gestures Recognition for ASL (American Sign Language) using the OpenCV library and the HandTrackingModule from the cvzone library.
-It captures video from a webcam, detects hands, counts the number of fingers extended, and displays the results on the screen.
+It captures video from a webcam, detects hands, counts the number of fingers and Hand Gestures for ASL, and displays the results on the screen.

 ## Introduction